WYVN

 WYVN (92.7 FM, "The Van") is a radio station broadcasting a classic hits format licensed to Saugatuck, Michigan, with studios in Holland, Michigan and is owned along with WHTC by Midwest Communications.

 The station began operations on July 4, 1987 as WEVS.
 WEVS' music format consisted of a hybrid of rock and pop oldies dating back to the 1950s and current adult contemporary chart hits.
 During this time, the station was known as "The Lakeshore's Music Station," playing "Your Favorites of Five Decades."

-In January 2001 Midwest Communications, Inc. began operating WEVS under a local marketing agreement.
+In January 2001 Midwest Communications, owner of longtime AM station WHTC, began operating WEVS under a local marketing agreement.
 On April 9, 2001, after a weekend of stunting with a reading of last names from the Holland telephone directory beginning with "Van," WEVS relaunched as Holland's Classic Hits 92 7 The Van and with the new call letters of WYVN.
-In October 2001, the station was purchased by Midwest Communications, bringing it into common ownership with Holland's longtime AM station, WHTC.
+Midwest Communications bought the station outright in October.

 In early October 2007, Michiguide.com reported that WYVN had adjusted its playlist from classic hits to oldies/classic hits.
 The station moved back to a rock-based classic hits approach on December 30, 2008.

 The Lakeshore's Morning Wake Up Call with Brent Alan debuted in March 2014.
 Alan is the former program director of WHTC and serves as program director of The Van.
 The remainder of the broadcast day is satellite-fed from Westwood One.
 The station streams its programming 24 hours a day on its website and multiple other platforms.